zhongzisha/Frontend_Release_Prod/README.md

 ```

-(4), Establish PROD database from dump file
+## Establish PROD database from dump file
-Please run the following command to import HERE database to the MySQL database
+Please run the following command to import HERE database to the MySQL database.
 ```bash
 # create HERE database in MySQL
 mysql -u root -p